dylan-lang/opendylan/documentation/getting-started/source/projects/index.rst

 ----------------------------------------------

-To move a file to a new position in a project, select the file in the Sources page and use *Project > Move File Up* and *Project > Move File Down*.
+To move a file to a new position in a project, select the file in the Sources page and use **Project > Move File Up** and **Project > Move File Down**.

 Deleting files from a project
 -----------------------------

-To delete a file from a project, select the file in the Sources page and choose *Project > Remove File*.
-You could also select *Edit > Cut*, *Edit > Delete*, or the scissors toolbar icon.
+To delete a file from a project, select the file in the Sources page and choose **Project > Remove File**.
+You could also select **Edit > Cut**, **Edit > Delete**, or the scissors toolbar icon.

 Open Dylan asks you if you are sure you want to delete the file from the project, because you cannot undo the operation.
 Note that the file is not deleted from disk, just removed from the Sources list in the project.
-You can always put it back with *Project > Insert File*.
+You can always put it back with **Project > Insert File**.

-*Note:* The project window’s Definitions page shows the definitions that were part of the project when it was last compiled.
+.. note:: The project window’s Definitions page shows the definitions that were part of the project when it was last compiled.
 The list is taken from the current compiler database for the project.
 If you delete a source file from the project, the definitions from that file stay on the Definitions page until you rebuild the project, which causes the compiler database to be updated.

 The project start function
 ==========================